Risingson/eveeyedocs/docs/sharing/structures.md

-# S
+# Structures
-Since there is no eve-api for signatures they can only be pasted to browser versions of eveeye.
-On mobile apps however you can see signatures shared by pilots within your group.
+Citadels and POS can be pasted to browser versions of eveeye.
+On mobile apps however you can add them manually aswell.
+Structures are shared by pilots within your group.

 ## Pasting
-You can copy and paste signatures from the EVE client using `Ctrl+C` an paste them on the active browser window of Eveeye.
+You can copy and paste structures from the EVE client using `Ctrl+C` an paste them on the active browser window of Eveeye.
-Using `Ctrl+V` will `ADD` signatures to the system.
+Using `Ctrl+V` will `ADD` structures to the system.
 Using `Shift+Ctrl+V` will `OVERWRITE` all sigs within that system with the pasted ones.

 !!! error "Firefox"